Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 ### `scripts/plot.py`

-I use this script to create plots from TensorBoard-exported CSV files.
+This script is used to create plots from TensorBoard-exported CSV files.

 Several curves can be compared in the same figure by repeating the `--curve` argument.